Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 He said, If you say to somebody, you're selfish, here's how it would sound like in our language, *I would say, Marshall sees you taking care of your needs, but not the needs of others.
 He'd like you to take care of the needs of others as well.*

 When I heard that, I smiled.
-I said to myself, my goodness, that's pure nonviolent communication.
+I said to myself, my goodness, that's pure Nonviolent Communication.
 Well, then why was I there to teach them their native language?

 (2:48)
-Actually, I wasn't there to teach them nonviolent communication.
+Actually, I wasn't there to teach them Nonviolent Communication.
 Nonviolent communication was their native language.
 Their one senator for 60,000 people asked me to work with his people, because logging interests were coming into their habitat and destroying their environment, and his people didn't know how to speak with people who worked for the logging interest, who spoke a different language.
 So he was wanting me to show them how you communicate with people who speak this different language.

 ### OJ Harvey - Relationship Between Language and Violence